Get help today 888-341-7785 or sign up for 24/7 text support.

 • Greenhouse Treatment Center—This facility, which is located in Texas, is one of the state’s LGBTQ specialized SUD treatment programs.
 They also have other specialized programs, like treatment programs for Christians and first responders.
 Other services include outpatient, residential, and aftercare services.

-• Laguna Treatment Hospital—This AAC location, which is located in Aliso Viejo, California, provides inpatient and residential treatment services and aftercare planning services and offers accommodations in private and double-occupancy rooms for patients.
+• Laguna Treatment Center—This AAC location, which is located in Aliso Viejo, California, provides inpatient and residential treatment services and aftercare planning services and offers accommodations in private and double-occupancy rooms for patients.

 • Oxford Treatment Center—Located in Mississippi, the Oxford Treatment Center has two campuses.
 One campus is set alongside the lake in Etta, where patients can receive medical detox and residential treatment services.
 The other location in Oxford, MS, offers IOP, outpatient therapy, PHPs, and aftercare planning.